 As easy as it may seem to shoot off some quick direction to your copywriter of choice and receive an on-target, well-written piece of content in return, the truth is that great copy is a little harder to come by.
 You can go a long way toward assuring a successful project by giving that copywriter the information he or she needs to craft effective marketing prose.

-Here are nine questions you should be prepared to answer for your writer when it’s time to launch your next content project:
+Here are nine questions you should be prepared to answer for your writer when it’s time to launch your next marketing content development effort:

 - What are we really selling?
 Answering this classic sales question helps you and your writer uncover a story to be told rather than simply a service or product to be sold.
 Telling a story makes it much easier to connect with your target…and for your audience to feel the love in return.

 - Who IS the audience for this project?
 Of course, your copywriter should know whether a project is B2B or B2C.
 But you should also differentiate between acquisition efforts vs. up- selling existing customers, and whether you’re speaking to a niche audience or a general one.
 These distinctions will affect the way your content writer approaches the project — so be clear about to whom you’re talking and their level of familiarity with your organization and product/service.

 - What source material exists?
 At the very least, you should hand over a creative brief with basic direction and goals.
 Beyond the brief, try to gather as much source information as possible for your writer — internal research, sales letters, the previous version if you’re updating existing content, competitors’ websites, and any industry background if appropriate.

 - What’s your unique selling proposition?
 Your copywriter may know who you are and what you do, but what makes you stand out from the crowd?
 Give some thought to your competitive strengths and weaknesses, and your natural position in the market — are you generally perceived as the established thought leader, the young upstart, the value alternative or the premium blend?